Identity theft is a scary concept: the idea that someone else can be you!

 Your hometown or city of birth is oftentimes a security question.

-So is your elementary/middle school name or city.
+So is your elementary/middle school name or city of birth.

 I know it’s tempting to fill out profiles completely so people from your past can find you.